Man With Coronavirus Dies After Spitting On Another Person: Report

 As per Metro UK, Thakoon Intrachom, who is the director of Thailand’s State Railway, said, “We are now worried about a man that was spat at in the security camera footage.
 Initially, we coordinated with the railway police but they have not found him yet.
 We want to announce that if anyone knows him or if he has heard about the news, then he should please go to the hospital immediately.”

-Officials said that they have quarantined 11 people that were on the train with Sahoh, including a security guard and railway workers.
+Officials said that they have quarantined 11 people who were on the train with Sahoh, including a security guard and railway workers.

 A Woman Died in New York After Being Shoved for Not Social Distancing

-A few weeks ago, social distancing was not a term many Americans were privy to.
-Now it has become a way of life for at least the next month.
+A few weeks ago, social distancing was not a term many Americans were familiar with.
+Now it has become a way of life.
 On March 28, an elderly woman died after a patient at NYC Health + Hospitals/Woodhull allegedly struck her for not social distancing.

 On Saturday, March 28, 2020 at 2230 hours, officers from the 79th Precinct responded to a past assault inside of Woodhull Hospital.
 Upon arrival, hospital police informed officers that a 86 year old female was struck in the head by another patient, which caused the victim to fall and hit her head on the floor.
 The victim was attended to by hospital staff and removed to another area of the hospital to await a CAT scan for her head injury.
 While waiting for the CAT scan, the victim was found unresponsive and pronounced deceased at 1740 hours.
 The cause of death is pending autopsy.
 Hospital police issued the subject a summons for disorderly conduct and escorted her from hospital grounds.